-Whenever someone’s mentioned a film role is an ‘everyman’ it’s usually referred to Tom Hanks but I think the new owner of that title is the superlative MATT DAMON.
+Whenever someone’s mentioned that a film role is an ‘everyman’ it’s usually played by Tom Hanks but I now think the new person to call in is the superlative MATT DAMON.

-I first saw MATT DAMON in the Oscar-winning drama Good Will Hunting.
+I first saw DAMON in the Oscar-winning drama Good Will Hunting.
 I think he came into a lot of people’s consciousness with that movie, co-writing and starring in it with best friend Ben Affleck.
-But I have to say that although he was the showier title part of the blue collar maths genius, I recall being more impressed at the time by Affleck’s brilliantly understated portrayal of die-hard friend Chuckie instead.
-There was something very dazzling but rather distancing in Damon’s performance and even though you rooted for his Will Hunting to succeed, I couldn’t quite warm to him as a performer somehow and so regardless of the film’s success, I wasn’t a fan of his work – that came later.
+But I have to say that although he was the showier title part of the blue-collar maths genius, I recall being more impressed by Affleck’s brilliantly understated portrayal of die-hard friend Chuckie at the time.
+There was something very dazzling but rather distancing in Damon’s performance and even though you rooted for his Will Hunting to succeed, I couldn’t somehow warm to him as a performer and so regardless of the film’s success, I wasn’t a fan of his work – that came later.

-I then caught some of his performances after Ryan in films such as Rounders (holding his own against card sharp John Malkovich and Rizzo-like best friend Edward Norton was no mean feat), The Talented Mr Ripley (opposite Jude Law’s captivating rich boy) and Ocean’s Eleven (where I did think he was just totally winning as thief Linus Caldwell).
-Perhaps the tide was turning, because around this time I saw him in the supporting role of Ilario, part of Meg Ryan‘s crew in the Iraq drama Courage Under Fire and as impressionable lawyer Rudy Baylor (alongside a tremendous Danny DeVito) in the Francis Ford Coppola version of John Grisham’s The Rainmaker – both made before Good Will Hunting – and his performances really made an impression on me.
+I then caught some of his performances after Ryan in films such as Rounders.
+Holding his own against card sharp John Malkovich and Rizzo-like best friend Edward Norton was no mean feat.
+There was The Talented Mr Ripley, where he was chilling as psychopath Tom Ripley beguiling Jude Law’s captivating rich boy.
+And then he was just totally winning as thief Linus Caldwell in Steven Soderbergh’s caper Ocean’s Eleven.
+Perhaps the tide was turning, because around this time I saw him in the supporting role of Ilario, part of Meg Ryan‘s crew in the Iraq drama Courage Under Fire and as impressionable lawyer Rudy Baylor, alongside a tremendous Danny DeVito, in the Francis Ford Coppola version of John Grisham’s The Rainmaker – both made before Good Will Hunting – and his performances really made an impression on me.
 Here you had portrayals of specificity, power and above all, nuanced subtlety.

 And then there was a certain Jason Bourne.
 That’s the role that really changed things for me, where I sat up and thought, this guy is terrific, he’s an extremely talented actor.
 Doug Liman’s often underrated version of The Bourne Identity (in light of the two admittedly bravura successors by Paul Greengrass) and the first in what proved an incredibly successful series following Robert Ludlum’s famous assassin, contained a masterstroke in casting Damon.

-After that, whatever he did that I managed to see, I thought was brilliant – as Bourne again in the remaining two movies of the trilogy, The Bourne Supremacy and The Bourne Ultimatum; as Wilhelm Grimm, opposite Heath Ledger, in Terry Gilliam’s original take on fairy tales The Brothers Grimm; as Bryan Woodman in Stephen Gaghan’s multi-layered oil drama Syriana; as Colin Sullivan, the Boston criminal turned cop in Martin Scorsese’s overly violent but also gripping crime saga The Departed; as Edward Wilson in CIA beginnings tale The Good Shepherd, opposite Robert De Niro and Angelina Jolie; as pudgy Mark Whitacre in Steven Soderbergh’s wacky whistleblower black comedy The Informant!; as Francois Pienaar in Clint Eastwood’s terrific recreation of the landmark South African rugby world cup Invictus; as Miller in the sharp WMD thriller Green Zone that reunited him with Greengrass; as Mitch Emhoff, heading up the cracking ensemble in the disturbing morality tale courtesy of Soderbergh again, Contagion; as Benjamin Mee, the gorgeously cuddly dad in Cameron Crowe’s We Bought a Zoo and currently, as Max the tortured, tragic, good-hearted thief in Neill Blomkamp’s knockout sci-fi thriller Elysium.
+After that, whatever he did that I managed to see, I thought was brilliant.
+As Bourne again in the remaining two movies of the trilogy, The Bourne Supremacy and The Bourne Ultimatum.
+He was Wilhelm Grimm, opposite Heath Ledger, in Terry Gilliam’s original take on fairy tales The Brothers Grimm.
+There was Bryan Woodman in Stephen Gaghan’s multi-layered oil drama Syriana.
+And Colin Sullivan, the Boston criminal turned cop in Martin Scorsese’s very violent but also gripping crime saga The Departed.
+He was Edward Wilson, opposite Robert De Niro and Angelina Jolie, in the beginnings of the CIA tale The Good Shepherd.
+A pudgy Mark Whitacre, the whistleblower in Steven Soderbergh’s wacky black comedy The Informant!
+The iconic Francois Pienaar in Clint Eastwood’s terrific recreation of the landmark South African rugby world cup Invictus.
+He was Miller in the sharp WMD thriller Green Zone that reunited him with director Paul Greengrass.
+The beleaguered father Mitch Emhoff, part of a cracking ensemble in the disturbing morality tale Contagion, courtesy of Soderbergh again.
+The gorgeously cuddly dad Benjamin Mee, in Cameron Crowe’s We Bought a Zoo.
+And currently as Max, the tortured, tragic, good-hearted thief in Neill Blomkamp’s knockout sci-fi thriller Elysium.

-There are the DAMON performances I’ve missed of course and need to catch – as George Lonegan in Clint Eastwood’s psychic drama Hereafter, that got a pretty bad critical reception on its release but with a cast that includes Bryce Dallas Howard and Cecile De France, deserves to be seen; as does the up-and-coming politician David Norris in the futuristic and visually bold love story The Adjustment Bureau with Emily Blunt, where he worked with the screenwriter of The Bourne Ultimatum George Nolfi on his first film as director; playing the title character and teaming up with Ocean’s co star Casey Affleck in Gus Van Sant’s buddy flick Gerry and most notably, as conflicted salesman Steve Butler in the recent fracking tale Promised Land and as Scott Thorson, the lover of Michael Douglas’ Liberace in the amazing (Soderbergh again) Behind the Candelabra.
+There are the DAMON performances I’ve missed of course and need to catch.
+He’s George Lonegan in Clint Eastwood’s psychic drama Hereafter, which received a pretty bad critical reception on its release but with a cast including Bryce Dallas Howard and Cecile De France surely should be seen.
+As does the up-and-coming politician David Norris in the futuristic and visually bold love story The Adjustment Bureau with Emily Blunt, where he worked with George Nolfi, the screenwriter of The Bourne Ultimatum on his first film as director.
+He’s playing the title character and teaming up with Ocean’s co-star Casey Affleck in Gus Van Sant’s buddy flick Gerry.
+And, most notably, as conflicted salesman Steve Butler in the recent fracking tale Promised Land (which he also co-wrote) and as Scott Thorson, the lover of Michael Douglas’ Liberace in the amazing (Soderbergh again) Behind the Candelabra.

-So I certainly think there are more ‘everyman’ roles on the horizon we have to look forward to from Mr. MATT DAMON.
+So I certainly think there are more ‘everyman’ roles on the horizon we have to look forward to from the superb Mr MATT DAMON.